 Michael Harrison is a partner in the firm's Corporate Finance Department.
 He has experience across a broad range of domestic and cross-border corporate and infrastructure financing transactions, including debt private placements, commercial lending, and structured finance.
-In the cross-border space, Michael has extensive experience on financings by issuers and borrowers located in Australia, New Zealand, Canada, and Europe.

 Michael acts regularly on transactions involving a range of industries and asset types, including transactions involving energy and utility companies; real estate investment trusts; mining and industrial engineering companies; gaming and hospitality companies; media companies; shipping companies; retailers; universities; hospitals and laboratory testing companies; airports; pipelines; water treatment facilities; transportation centers; wind farms; and commodities.
 He has experience on new financings, amendments, and workouts of distressed credits.